-The percentage of persons killed in a crash on a public roadway in Canada involving a drinking driver was 24.8% (or 1 in 4 road deaths) in 2018.
+The percentage of persons killed in a crash on a public roadway in Canada involving a drinking driver was 27.2% (or roughly 1 in 4 road deaths) in 2020.
 As shown in Figure 2, this percentage declined from a peak of 36.1% in 1996 and has since consistently remained below 35%, albeit with some fluctuation.
-Notably, from 2010 to 2014, there was a steady decrease in this percentage.
-The percentage of persons killed in road crashes involving alcohol rose slightly in 2015 and 2016, before decreasing to a low of 24.8% in 2018.
+Since 2012, this percentage has remained below 30%, but in the last two years there has been an increase.